As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

 How to Make Homemade Fried Squash

 I have a lot of squash, lots, tons.
 That does not describe it even slightly.
-My husband took charge with using some of our squash recently.
+My husband took charge of using some of our squash recently.

 If you follow on Facebook, then you know I caught my husband in the kitchen frying up squash.
 Now, I am not a fan of many things fried and the smell of the grease, well that’s another story.